Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 - Compared to contacts, LASIK resulted in higher levels of satisfaction at 1, 2, and 3 years at follow-up appointments

-There is no promise that you’ll never have to wear glasses or contact lenses following LASIK.
-But, many people who undertake the vision correction procedure don’t have to rely on vision correction devices.
+There is no guarantee that you’ll never have to wear glasses or contact lenses following LASIK.
+However, many people who undertake the vision correction procedure don’t have to rely on vision correction devices.

-Besides the convenience and lifestyle advantages, that means less money spent on glasses, contacts, and maintenance supplies.
+Besides the convenience and lifestyle advantages, this also means spending less money on glasses, contacts, and maintenance supplies.

 In this article